 |Photo by Malcolm Green on Unsplash|

-Most people do not realize that funeral home rip offs even occur.
+Most people do not realize that funeral home rip-offs even occur.
 Most assume the cost of a funeral is going to be outrageous and they want the best for their loved one no matter the price.
 Most funeral homes are more than happy to sit down with you and make sure nothing is forgotten during your time of sorrow.
-Your either on this side of the coin trying to save money, or your on the other side trying to meet preconceived expectations.
+You are either on this side of the coin trying to save money or on the other side trying to meet preconceived expectations.
 If not prepared you’ll have no idea how you are possibly going to afford this expense and you feel you may let your loved one down.
-This is far from the truth cause my friend, your love one is no longer here.
+This is far from the truth cause my friend, your loved one is no longer here.

 The more you know now about funeral home ripoffs the more you will save later.
 You should know that the Federal Trade Commission came out with the Funeral Home Rule.
 These are some of the services that you are entitled to by law.